-The MS in Human Nutrition with the DPD option is a full- or part-time program with courses offered in the evening.
-The program is 45.0 credits with a written comprehensive exam and may be completed in 18 months to two years with full-time study.
-Students who enroll part-time typically complete the program in three to four years.
+The MS in Human Nutrition with the DPD option is a full- or part-time program with courses offered primarily in the evening.
+The program is 45.0 credits with a written comprehensive exam and may be completed in 12-21 months.
+Students who enroll part-time typically complete the program in two to three years.
 After completing the MS in Human Nutrition, students participating in this program will also receive a Verification Statement that shows successful completion of the DPD and allows them to apply for an accredited supervised practice experience (dietetic internship).